GenericMappingTools/gmt/doc/rst/source/supplements/spotter/grdpmodeler.rst

     model prediction in **-S** then the filename *must* be a template that contains the format %s; this will be replaced with the corresponding tags az, dist, stage, vel, omega, dlon, dlat, lon, lat.
-    If the **-G** option is not use then we create no grids and instead write *lon, lat, age, predictions* records to standard output.
+    If the **-G** option is not used then we create no grids and instead write *lon, lat, age, predictions* records to standard output.
 **-T**\ *age*
     Use a fixed age for model evaluation (i.e., override the ages in the